reinierdevalk/abtab/README.md

     $ brew --prefix gnu-getopt

->If the output shows an error like `Error: No available formula with the name "gnu-getopt"`, indicating that GNU `getopt` is not installed, proceed to Step 2.
+>If the output shows an error like `Error: No available formula with the name "gnu-getopt"`, indicating that GNU `getopt` is not installed, proceed to Steps 2 and 3.

 The current version of `abtab` requires GNU `getopt` 2.40.2 or higher.
 To verify whether GNU `getopt` is installed and meets the minimum required version, run (macOS)